Copper conductor

 Copper has been used in electrical wiring since the invention of the electromagnet and the telegraph in the 1820s.
 The invention of the telephone in 1876 created further demand for copper wire as an electrical conductor.

 Copper is the electrical conductor in many categories of electrical wiring.
-Copper wire is used in power generation, power transmission, power distribution, telecommunications, electronics circuitry, and countless types of electrical equipment.
+Copper wire is used in power generation, power transmission, electric power distribution, telecommunications, electronics circuitry, and countless types of electrical equipment.
 Copper and its alloys are also used to make electrical contacts.
 Electrical wiring in buildings is the most important market for the copper industry.
 Roughly half of all copper mined is used to manufacture electrical wire and cable conductors.

 Properties of copper

 Electrical conductivity

 Electrical conductivity is a measure of how well a material transports an electric charge.
 This is an essential property in electrical wiring systems.
 Copper has the highest electrical conductivity rating of all non-precious metals: the electrical resistivity of copper = 16.78 nΩ•m at 20 °C.

 The theory of metals in their solid state helps to explain the unusually high electrical conductivity of copper.
-In a copper atom, the outermost 4s energy zone, or conduction band, is only half filled, so many electrons are able to carry electric current.
+In a copper atom, the outermost 4s energy zones, or conduction band, is only half filled, so many electrons are able to carry electric current.
 When an electric field is applied to a copper wire, the conduction of electrons accelerates towards the electropositive end, thereby creating a current.
 These electrons encounter resistance to their passage by colliding with impurity atoms, vacancies, lattice ions, and imperfections.
 The average distance travelled between collisions, defined as the mean free path, is inversely proportional to the resistivity of the metal.
 What is unique about copper is its long mean free path (approximately 100 atomic spacings at room temperature).
 This mean free path increases rapidly as copper is chilled.

 Because of its superior conductivity, annealed copper became the international standard to which all other electrical conductors are compared.
 In 1913, the International Electrotechnical Commission defined the conductivity of commercially pure copper in its International Annealed Copper Standard, as 100% IACS = 58.0 MS/m at 20 °C, decreasing by 0.393%/°C. Because commercial purity has improved over the last century, copper conductors used in building wire often slightly exceed the 100% IACS standard.